whxyu1337/DiscordCrasher/README.md

-# DiscordCrasher
+# Discord Crasher
-A script to crash anyone discord just by a video
+A Script that can make anyone Discord crash

+---